Economic benefits of Hydrail

 Hydrogenics’ Ontario-built fuel cells are also leading in clean export technology to electrify and decarbonize other modes of public transportation in the U.S. and Asia:

 - In May 2017, UPS (United Postal Service) showcased an all new electric delivery van powered by our fuel cells

 - In June 2017, we signed a $50M purchase and licensing agreement with Chinese bus maker Blue-G New Energy Science and Technology Corporation for 1000 fuel cell units

 As demand for Hydrail grows, Ontario can capitalize on its current leadership position for sustained growth into the future.
 To illustrate the scale of this opportunity, the global rail supply market earned $155 billion in 2013, growing at 3.8 per cent annually.
 In 2014 alone, procurement of new rolling stock in the North American market exceeded $4 billion.
 This sector is big and growing!

-When fully developed, the market for hydrail technologies in the North American commuter and light rail sectors could represent hundreds of millions of dollars in manufacturing exports, sustaining hundreds of skilled, well-paying jobs in Ontario.
+When fully developed, the market for hydrogen fuel cell train technology in the North American commuter and light rail sectors could represent hundreds of millions of dollars in manufacturing exports, sustaining hundreds of skilled, well-paying jobs in Ontario.
 These new jobs would occur not only in fuel cell manufacturing, but also across the entire hydrogen technology supply chain, which includes advanced materials (metals and polymers) and components, as well as energy infrastructure construction, operation and field maintenance.
-Leveraging Ontario’s current strengths in automotive assembly, it may be possible to attract fuel cell-electric train production to Ontario, too.
+Leveraging Ontario’s current strengths in automotive assembly, it may be possible to attract fuel cell train production to Ontario, too.